Springboards to spiritual conversations

 5. Are you a member of an accountability or nurturing group in your church?

-Religion and illness, dying and
+Religion and illness or dying

 1. Has being ill made any difference in your thinking or feeling about God or your religious faith?